open-source-tabletop/openfire-gm-halo/halo-firefight-unsc-army.md

 A Spartan may replace its MA5 Assault Rifle with any of the following:

 - M90 Shotgun
-- Battle Rifle
+- BR55 Service Rifle
-- M41 SPNKR Rocket Launcher
+- M41 Rocket Launcher
 - SRS99 Sniper Rifle.

 A Spartan may instead replace both its MA5 Assault Rifle and M6 Pistol with Dual M7 SMGs.